Statin Follow Up Blood Test

 Protein - Albumin

 The albumin protein is responsible for healthy body tissue and transporting hormones, drugs and vitamins as well as other essential substances around the blood.
 The levels of albumin can be checked by a blood test with normal results ranging from 3.5 to 5 g/dL.
-The test enables an insight to how many hormones are available to the tissue and if a change in diet or an added supplement is required for the individual.
+The test provides insight into how many hormones are available to the tissue and if a change in diet or an added supplement is required for the individual.

 Liver Health - Alanine transferase (ALT)